Curious Performance - Curious work in the space between theatre, live art and performance

 Frequently edgy, often humorous and always authentic, Curious work in the space between theatre, installation, film and research.

-Founded by artistic directors Helen Paris and Leslie Hill, Curious create critically acclaimed work, hailed as being ‘as smart as it is seductive’ (Irish Times) and ‘exquisitely delicate’ (Guardian).
+Founded by Helen Paris and Leslie Hill, and currently directed by Paris, Curious create critically acclaimed work, hailed as being ‘as smart as it is seductive’ (Irish Times) and ‘exquisitely delicate’ (Guardian).
 Their performances have been enjoyed by audiences and supported by venues and international festivals in 16 countries including the Centre Pompidou, the Sydney Opera House, the Ke Center for Contemporary Arts, Shanghai, the Edinburgh Festival, and PS122, New York.
 Site specific locations range from urban regeneration zones and decommissioned nuclear missile sites to forests and shorelines.

 Curious are privileged to have been managed and produced by Artsadmin since 2000 and to have an archive of their works housed at the British Library, London.